decisionrules/decisionrulespy/README.md

 Simple async python library that allows you to easily connect to [Decisionrules.io](https://decisionrules.io) from your python application.

-# Where do i get api key?
+# Where do I get api key?

 You can create your API key here: https://app.decisionrules.io/api-keys

-# Arguments
+# Init arguments

 * apiKey - apikey (string)
 * GeoLocation - enum of possible [geoLocations](https://docs.decisionrules.io/docs/api/geo-location) (optional argument)
+* CustomDomain - if you have on-premise solution you can inject your own server domain name and transfer protocol with this class (if normal DR are used you can omit this)

+# Arguments

 * ruleId - id of the rule from dashboard (string)
 * data - request object.
 Omit data object. f.e {data:{myreq: something}} - WRONG, {myreq: something} - GOOD
 * SolverStrategy - enum of possible [solver strategies](https://docs.decisionrules.io/docs/other/execution-strategy)